 This is an issue for both kids and parents.
 If parents aren’t getting enough sleep each night, then they won’t have the energy they need through the day to deal with problems they encounter as a parent and as an employee or perhaps a boss.
 We all have roles to complete through the day whether we are a stay at home parent or a business professional.

 As for kids, sleep will ensure that they perform well in school and do their best every day.
 If your kids are struggling in school or their grades are dropping, you might find it’s an issue with sleep or rather, a lack of it.

 So, to tackle this issue, we first need to look at the bedroom.
-It’s important to understand that most issues with sleep do have a physical cause that is usually present in the bedroom.
-We’re about to get into some of the issues that can affect your sleep and it’s worth pointing out this advice can be applied to your room and your kids.
+It’s important to understand that most sleep issues have a physical cause usually present in the bedroom.
+We’re about to get into some of the issues that can affect your sleep, and it’s worth pointing out this advice can be applied to your room and your kids.
 So let’s jump on in.

 A Bedroom Made For Sweet Dreams

 You might be unlucky and live in a home or sleep in a room with a lamplight from the street right outside.
 If that’s the case, you must make sure you have quality curtains or blinds over the window.
 Ideally, you want to make sure that they completely cover the window and don’t let light seep through.
 There are two ways to ensure this is the case.
 First, the curtains or blinds need to be measured carefully and ensure that you have the set for your window.
 Second, you should look at the thickness of the materials that you are using.
 It’s not rocket science to say that a thicker material will lead to less light shining through.

 If you’re not sure whether light pollution is an issue in your kid’s room, stand in there with the lights off and the door shut at night.
 Give your eyes a few seconds to readjust.
 If you can still see your hand in front of your face clearly, there’s probably a little too much light in the room.

 Remove the old curtains and replace them with a new set or some blinds.
 You might even want both.